Getting ready to go back to school? Read these 6 useful back to school ideas for parents for a smooth transition this school year.

 Lunch bags: Same thing with lunch bags—make sure your child knows what goes where.
 Some bags have room for ice packs.
 Others have different compartments for snacks versus lunch.
 Make sure your child knows which is which.

 Thermos: One of the best decisions I made is to buy thermoses for my kids (this is the thermos I bought).
 My eldest in particular goes to school that, like most, don’t heat up lunches.
 Rather than pack him the same sandwich every day, I purchased a thermos so he can have warm lunches as well.
 Make sure your child knows how to open and close the thermos.
-(For school lunch ideas, check out this calendar I made to give you ideas.)

 Water bottle or sippy cups: If your child is transitioning from sippy cup to a sports bottle, have her try it out.
 Remind her to close the spout or else the water will leak.
 And if your preschooler will be using a new sippy cup, make sure she knows how to drink from that as well.